HasangerGames/suroi-wiki/app/(wiki)/buildings/articles/warehouse.md

 The **Warehouse** is a building added in the v0.9.0 "Behind Closed Doors" update on July 30th, 2023.
-It features plenty of early game loot perfect for getting geared up.
+It features plenty of early-game loot perfect for getting geared up.

 # Location & Spawning